maxgraf96/ultralight-juce/README.md

-# juce-ultralight 🍊⚡
+# ultralight-juce 🍊⚡
----

 ![Screenshot](Screenshot.png)
-This repository contains the source code for the `juce-ultralight` GUI framework.
+This repository contains the source code for the `ultralight-juce` GUI framework.
 This framework integrates the [Ultralight](https://ultralig.ht/) HTML renderer with JUCE, allowing you to embed web content in your JUCE application.
 It enables JUCE components that are designed, rendered and scripted using HTML, CSS and JavaScript.
 I made this framework because I have extensively worked with JUCE, but have found its GUI functionality limiting/tedious at times.
 HTML/CSS/JS make it easy to create appealing and interactive user interfaces.